 Managing user stories and slicing them into releases or versions is annoying in a flat backlog.
 A user story map offers the best overview of the product.
 Arranging backlog items into releases is easy and intuitive with drag and drop.
 Also, creating prioritization releases such us MoSCoW categories provides an effective pool for ideas.
 You can deal with this in StoriesOnBoard – separate from JIRA.
 And when it’s finished, you can send it to JIRA.
 Thanks to the synchronization, you can create release goals on the story map, which could be exported to JIRA.
 Efforts are summarized release by release, so it gives a nice opportunity to calculate the dev team’s capacity and forecast the dev process.

-Keep your eye on the processes
+Keep your eye on progress made

 Although the visual backlog provides an intuitive overview of the product, you can boost it with the status sync.
 After connecting StoriesOnBoard and JIRA status, you can follow the current iteration on the story map.
 All the status changes in JIRA update the user story status in StoriesOnBoard, so you don’t have to switch between tools while managing the backlog.
 Moreover, you can create compelling but lightweight status reports with just a few clicks, which is tremendously useful for a non-technical participant.